UChicagoPhysics/CodingClub/StarterKit/README.md

 * `pandas`: http://pandas.pydata.org/
    * dataframes and structures

+All of these packages are installed _by default_ with `Anaconda`, so you shouldn't need to worry about getting these individually.

 ## Jupyter notebooks

 One of the easiest to use applications for python-based computational physics is Jupyter Notebooks.